ebioki2050/mail_deleter/Readme.md

 ## how to exe
 - build python environment
 - rename execute.sh-example into execute.sh
+- set enviromental variable into ${HOME}/.profile as gmailaddress, googleapppassword
 - input mailbox, address, subject,or date to delete mail in execute.sh
 - execute in bash execute.sh